Calysto/octave_kernel/README.rst

 Octave-Snap (Linux)
 ~~~~~~~~~~~~~~~~~~~
-You can check if you are using a snap version on Linux by checing the path to your Octave
+You can check if you are using a snap version on Linux by checking the path to your Octave
 installation.

 .. code:: shell